svargas-dev/node-monorepo-githooks-example/README.md

 GIT_HOOKS=1 git commit
 ```

-3. If you so choose, you could alias this to a shorter command
+3. If you so choose, you could alias (git alias or shell alias) this to a shorter command

 That's it!